Analysis of Legal Documents via Non-negative Matrix Factorization Methods: Methods and Related Works

 \subsection{Semantic NMF}

-Classical realizations of NMF use ``bag-of-words" document representations that do not account for the sequential order in which words occur in documents, such as the tf-idf representation (Section \ref{sec:preprocessing}), which could result in a significant loss of semantic contexts.
+Classical realizations of NMF use ``bag-of-words" document representations, such as the tf-idf representation (Section \ref{sec:preprocessing}), that do not account for the sequential order in which words occur in documents.
+This could result in a significant loss of semantic contexts.
 Semantic NMF \citep{ailem2017non} was developed to overcome this shortcoming of using a ``bag-of-words" representation in NMF.
 In order to avoid the loss, a word-context matrix $C \in \mathbb{R}_{+}^{d \times d}$ is computed such that each row $i$ represents a word $w_i$ in our vocabulary and each column $j$ is the corresponding context word $w_j$.
 The value for each entry $c_{i,j}$ is obtained by counting the number of times the word pair ($w_i$, $w_j$) appeared in a $l$-length window among all the documents \citep{ailem2017non}.
 Semantic NMF leverages the semantic relationships between words and takes context into consideration by introducing a new matrix $M \in \R ^ {d \times d}$ which is known as the Shifted Positive Point-wise Mutual Information (SPPMI) matrix \citep{Levy2014NeuralWE}.
 Each entry of the SPPMI matrix measures the connection between word $w_i$ and its context word $w_j$ with each entry given by:

 where $c_{\cdot, \cdot} = \sum_{j, j^{'}}{c_{j, j^{'}}}$, $c_{j, \cdot} = \sum_{j^{'}}{c_{j, j^{'}}}$, and $c_{\cdot, j^{'}} = \sum_{j}{c_{j, j^{'}}}$. $N \in \R$ is the constant controlling the shift, and on a small data set choosing $N$ to be $5$ is proven to perform well \citep{kenyondean2019word}.
 The matrices $W$ and $H$ can be found by solving the following optimization problem: